 We understand coding to be inherently complicated — which it can be, as anything is when you’re first starting out.
 I think designers often conflate front-end development with computer scientists or hackers but that couldn’t be farther from the truth.

-To be honest, the software designers use on a day-to-day basis is far more complex than HTML and CSS.
+To be honest, the software that designers use on a day-to-day basis is far more complex than HTML and CSS.
 HTML is merely a structured outline of your content and CSS is a description of the styling and layout you’re aiming to achieve.
 Your web browser is built to read these instructions and interpret them into a design and once you understand the rules, you’ll be able to write those instructions yourself.

 The other thing that is frequently misunderstood is the idea of “production code” or code that has been magically optimized for distribution.
 It’s always a good idea to optimize your code but the fact is, it’s a game of shaving milliseconds off of load times.
 This is critical for big businesses but for the great majority of us, it just isn’t that big of a deal.

 For some, there is a secondary pressure that the quality of your code might be judged by your peers but this virtually never happens.
 If your design looks good in the browser, it’s a success.
 If it looks broken, it’s not.
 This isn’t to say that you shouldn’t optimize your website but you can achieve incredible results by only optimizing your images and leaving your code alone.

 This isn’t totally false but I’m guessing that you don’t know how everything in your graphics editor works either.
 (Who does?)